Material flows in the circular economy

 Infrastructure such as buildings, roads, and machinery are used over a long period during which they mount up in our societies, until they are eventually dismantled or taken out of use.

 The Eurostat Sankey diagram of material flows shows the amounts of materials extracted, imported, recycled or disposed, as well as related emissions.
-Figure 1 shows the flows of material in the EU economy in 2017.
+Figure 1 shows the flows of material in the EU-27 economy in 2018.
 Some basic information to help you understand the diagram:

 - the flow runs left to right;